New urbanism is a design theory, practice, and movement that aims to restore what it calls principles of traditional neighborhood development (TND).

 Then plan a trip to see that development.
 If you want to make it just a car-load of interested folks the first time, that’s workable.
 But eventually you're going to have to get your city council or other decision-makers there to see, feel, walk through, and appreciate the environment.

-Because it sounds goofy on paper.
-And the right wing would attack it as a curtailment of freedom, too many rules, too socialist to have mixed incomes in the same development, and we have to be able to determine the pecking order by how big the house is, don't we?
+The reason is that all of this may sound goofy on paper.
+And the right wing would attack it as a curtailment of freedom, a socialist scheme to have mixed incomes in the same development, and an attack on the "bigger is always better" aesthetic.

 So not too much can go wrong if you actually select the most true-to-form new urbanism development in your region, and go there.
 Of course let them know in advance you're coming, and usually you can get the very important guided tour.